rniochy/-Color-Cycle-App/README.md

         changes to 'Start' when stopped and 'Stop' when started
 -   [ ] User will receive an warning if something other than hexadecimal digits are entered for the color components

+## Bonus features
+-   [ ] User can change the time interval between color changes
+-   [ ] User can specify the color encoding format used from RGB to another format like HSL